 - Try on the ring to make sure it fits.
 If it’s too large, file and test again; if it’s too small, start deciding who you’ll give it to!

-Flux: Holding the ring(s) in tweezers, paint them one at a time with flux and place each one on your firing brick so that each seam/joint is facing you and directly on a piece of solder wire.
-Note: If you’re making multiple rings all at once—yay you!—but only heat/solder one at a time.
+- Flux: Holding the ring(s) in tweezers, paint them one at a time with flux and place each one on your firing brick so that each seam/joint is facing you and directly on a piece of solder wire.
+Note: If you’re making multiple rings all at once, only heat/solder one at a time.

-- Watch for the flux to bubble and turn white; that tells you you’re at about 400°F. Heat your ring more directly now, still moving the flame but staying on the piece, keeping the blue cone about 1/4″ away from the surface.
+- Watch for the flux to bubble and turn white.
+This tells you you’re at about 400°F. Heat your ring more directly now, still moving the flame but staying on the piece, keeping the blue cone about ¼-inch away from the surface.
 Pass near the solder more frequently now and watch closely!
+You need to pay attention to notice as the different stages of heating occur.

 - Look for the flux to turn clear and glassy.
-Then you know you’re at 1,100°F and your solder is melting.
+When this occurs, you know you’re at 1,100°F and your solder is melting.
 It will soon flow.
-When it does, you’ll see a bright silver line appear, and the solder will seem to slide up into the seam/joint, almost instantly.
+When it does, you’ll see a bright silver line appear, and the solder will seem to slide up into the seam/joint almost instantly.
 Remove the flame immediately.

-- Use tweezers to move the HOT ring to the cup of water; tiptoe it in slowly to quench it before dropping it in the pickle pot.
+- Use tweezers to move the ring to the cup of water; tiptoe it in slowly to quench it before dropping it in the pickle pot.
+Remember that the ring is very HOT at this point, so be careful to protect yourself from burns.
 Repeat Steps 4 through 10 to solder your other rings.

-- After all your rings have been soldered, quenched, and bathed in the pickle for at least a few minutes, pull them out with copper tongs, rinse, and dry them.
+- After all your rings have been soldered, quenched, and bathed in the pickle for at least a few minutes, pull them out with copper tongs, then rinse and dry them.
 Test the joints and resolder if necessary.
 If your rings are secure, it’s time to round them.

 - Form: Drop one ring at a time onto a steel ring mandrel and hammer it repeatedly with the rawhide mallet.
 A little bit of magic happens here; the ring spins a bit on the mandrel as you hammer it, and soon you will have hammered all the way around and it has become round.
 Be careful not to hammer downward (from the smaller end toward larger end of the mandrel) or you’ll stretch your ring.

-- Texture: I used a planishing hammer to add some texture to one of my rings and filed one in two directions with a checkering file to create a Florentine finish.
+- Texture: I used a planishing hammer to add some texture to one of my rings.
+For another ring, I filed in two directions with a checkering file to create a Florentine finish.
 I decided to leave the third ring smooth and shiny.
 Add whatever texture(s) you like or even mix textures on one ring.
 Add patina and darken the metal with liver of sulfur if you like.

-- Finish, polish, and buff: Use a Dremel, rotary tool of your choice, and/or buffing wheel to polish and buff your rings as desired.
+- Finish, polish, and buff: Use a Dremel, a rotary tool of your choice and/or a buffing wheel to polish and buff your rings as desired.
+This is the finishing touch on your ring, so be sure to stop at points to check your progress to see if you’re getting the desired results.

-Stack rings are meant to be stacked, so the more you have, the more fun they’ll be to wear (or share, or swap…).
-For more great quick and easy how to make ring projects, order your copy of One-Hour Rings with Helen Driggs—or download it instantly—for seven quick but stylish tutorials on how to make rings!
+Stack rings are meant to be stacked, so the more you have, the more fun they’ll be to wear (or share, or even swap!).
+For more quick and easy projects on how to make rings, download One-Hour Rings with Helen Driggs.
+You can also download loads of ring projects in one convenient eBook, 10 Silver and Other Metal Ring Projects, for 10 quick but stylish tutorials on how to make rings at home!